-Background and Justification: Both programs provide technical and financial assistance to low income property owners for the purpose of upgrading their properties to meet applicable housing and building code standards.
+Background and Justification: The Residential Rehabilitation Program provides technical and financial assistance to low income property owners for the purpose of upgrading their properties to meet applicable housing and building code standards.
 The Residential Rehabilitation Program provides financial assistance, up to \$35,000, in the form of a deferred repayable loan, for the payment of rehabilitation construction costs and eligible incidental expenses, as well as a grant up to \$10,000, for lead-based paint related expenses.
-The Emergency Rehabilitation Program provides limited financial assistance, up to \$15,000, in the form of a grant, solely aimed at addressing emergency conditions such as roofing, electrical, plumbing, or structural repairs.
+Deferred repayable loan amounts provided to homeowners are secured by mortgages and promissory notes.
+The amount of insurance coverage that will be required will be at least equal to sum of the County's anticipated mortgage encumbrance against the property and the balance of all other senior encumbrances against the property.